-How to make a portable DIY camping sink or camping kitchen that is lightweight and folds down for easy storage in a pop-up camper or in a trunk for tent camping.
+Step by step tutorial on how to make a portable DIY camping sink or camping kitchen that is lightweight and folds down for easy storage in a pop-up camper or in a trunk for tent camping.

-First, let’s clear up my definition of camping.
-We are not luxury campers.
-We don’t own an RV, therefore we walk to the outhouses or use the port-a-potty and wash our dishes outside.
-But, we also aren’t complete “roughing it” campers either.
-(Although I know it’s entirely possible with 4 young kids, it’s just not in the cards for us personally right now.)
 We stay at electric and water access sites and bring our remodeled 1993 pop-up camper when we go “camping”.
 If you can relate to this type of camper, then this post might be helpful to you!

-First, let me quickly introduce you to our pop-up camper.
-I purchased it for dirt cheap knowing full well there was water damage.
 It turns out that half of the roof was rotted away, so we worked to completely rebuild the pop-up camper roof and sealed it so it wouldn’t take any more water.
-Then, I prettied up the inside with a new DIY RV ceiling, new curtains, cushion covers, counter tops, flooring, and painted cabinets.

-When we remodeled our pop-up camper, I decided to remove the sink and water tank to gain more storage and counter space.
 I had all intentions of making an outdoor kitchen and therefore didn’t see the need for it inside our small pop-up camper.
 After having camped in it multiple times, I’m so glad I decided to get rid of the sink inside.
 I honestly haven’t missed it once!

 And, because I removed the sink from the inside, I now had the perfect sized sink to use for my DIY camping kitchen!

-Supplies Needed to Make a Camping Sink
+Supplies to Make a Camping Sink

 I’ve linked all the materials available through Amazon as I find it helpful to see the parts I’m looking for.
 I will say that each of these parts were quite a bit cheaper at the hardware store, so you may want to check there first before buying from these links. 🙂